RnbWd/chronic/README.md

 ## Background

 This library is built on top of azer's [bud](https://github.com/azer/bud) and gulp's [vinyl-fs](https://github.com/wearefractal/vinyl-fs).
 Rationale for this project can be found [here](https://github.com/codingalchemy/chronic/blob/master/RATIONALE.md).
+*The API internals of this libary are very much in flux and subject to change*

 ## Usage